The Mysterious Sisters

 "Um, well, excuse my rudeness, but please take a look at this."

-With a clank, Nayuta placed her handmade revolver on the table.
-I thought she might threaten him like she did with me, but since she already knew he was Japanese, I guess there was no need.
+Nayuta set her handmade revolver lookalike on the table with a soft clunk.
+I thought she might threaten him like she did with me, but since she already knew he was Japanese, there was no need.

 "Hm?
 It looks like a gun… but what is this?"